Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
+AreaSearch has identified seven projects likely to impact the area.
 Key projects include the Anglesea Community and Health Hub Precinct Plan, Eden Project Anglesea, Anglesea Mine Rehabilitation and Closure Plan, and Anglesea Kindergarten Infrastructure Planning Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.